Deborah Bade Horn, D.O., M.P.H.

 Harold W. Kohl, III, Ph.D., is available to discuss the benefits of physical activity for adults and children, as well as community approaches for increasing physical activity.
 He is the chair of the President’s Council of Fitness, Sports & Nutrition Science Board.
 Kohl also led development of the 2008 U.S. Physical Activity Guidelines and was lead epidemiologist and team leader in the physical activity and health branch of the division of nutrition and physical activity at the Centers for Disease Control and Prevention.

-Perry's research interests include the developing, implementing and evaluating health promotion programs for children and adolescents.
-In particular, smoking and alcohol use prevention, healthy eating and physical activity; school-based, peer, family, and community programs.
-Dr. Perry was one of the lead investigators of the original CATCH main trial and can discuss the development of successful childhood obesity prevention programs.
+Cheryl Perry, Ph.D., can speak about developing, implementing and evaluating health promotion programs for children and adolescents.
+In particular, her research interests include smoking and alcohol use prevention, healthy eating and physical activity; school-based, peer, family, and community programs.
+Perry was one of the lead investigators of the original CATCH main trial and can discuss the development of successful childhood obesity prevention programs.
 Perry served as the senior scientific editor and lead author of the report of the Surgeon General’s 2012 Tobacco Report.

 Previous Interview: http://go.uth.edu/a5ugbwtk